• Skip to primary navigation

 Instructions

-• Use a spatula to lift one side of the wrapper and use your hands to remove the wrapper from the pan.
+• Lift the wrapper from the pan.
+Using a spatula, carefully lift one side of the wrapper and use your hands to remove the wrapper from the pan.
 Transfer to a plate.

-• Clean the pan using a clean kitchen paper towel and repeat with the remaining batter.
-Make sure you clean the pan between each wrapper.
+• Clean the pan.
+Using a clean kitchen paper towel, clean the pan to remove any leftover batter.
+Repeat the brushing process to make more wrappers with the remaining batter.
+Remember to clean the pan between each wrapper.

 Notes